 Welcome to life at a start-up.

 We are grateful for the number of friends and mentors willing to provide guidance during this time.
-However, with those voices come a range of different opinions.
-Everything from go full-on cockroach mode (survive!) to maintain status quo for the next couple months to see how things play out.
+However, those voices come a range of different opinions.
+Everything from go full-on cockroach mode (survive!) to maintain the status quo for the next couple of months to see how things play out.

 It has driven a lot of hard conversations, but we can’t ignore our current reality.

 Ultimately, we are responsible for sifting through the noise to determine what’s best for our business.
 But in all the noise, it’s a beautiful thing when you recognize a certain pattern.
 For our team, there has been one consistent piece of advice: focus on delivering value to your customers.

 Easy enough, right?
 It’s what every company should intuitively do.
 However, it can also expose the true value of your product.
 And that exposure can be a scary thought for an early-stage company, like ours, still admittedly heavily reliant on learning from users.